LyubomirT/intense-rp-next/docs/welcome/quick-start-guide/download-and-install.md

 Getting IntenseRP Next up and running is pretty straightforward.
 You've got two main options: grab a pre-built binary if you're on Windows, or build from source if you want the latest features or you're on a different platform.
 Let's walk through both approaches.

 !!! tip "Quick Decision Helper"
-    **Use the binary** if you're on Windows and want the simplest setup.
+    **Use the binary** if you're on Windows/Linux and want the simplest setup.
-    **Build from source** if you're on Linux/macOS, want the latest features, or need to customize something.
+    **Build from source** if you're on macOS, want the latest features, or need to customize something.

 !!! info "Binaries on Linux/macOS"
-    Right now I don't have pre-built binaries for Linux or macOS, but that's coming soon!
-At least for Linux, binaries are almost ready and likely to be available in the next few weeks.
-If you're on macOS, you'll need to build from source for now.
+    As of version 1.1.5, we now have pre-built binaries for Linux! macOS support is still experimental, so if you're a Mac user and want to help test, please reach out.

 ## :material-microsoft-windows: Binary Installation (Windows)

 The easiest way to get started on Windows is with our pre-built release.
 It's a portable package that includes everything you need.

-### Step 1: Download the Latest Release
+### Step 1: Download the Latest Release (:material-windows: Windows)

 Head over to the [Releases page](https://github.com/LyubomirT/intense-rp-next/releases) and grab the latest `intenserp-next-win32-amd64.zip` file.
 Look for the one with the green "Latest" tag.

+### Step 1: Download the Latest Release (:material-linux: Linux)

+For Linux users, download the `intenserp-next-linux-x64.zip` file from the [Releases page](https://github.com/LyubomirT/intense-rp-next/releases).

+Alternatively, you can grab the `.tar.gz` file if you prefer that format.
+Both contain the same files, so pick whichever you like.

 ### Step 2: Extract the Archive